 The problem is that the first photo is actually not from New Years, as there are currently no fireworks that are launched from the Eiffel Tower at that time, instead they are launched on Bastille Day (July 14th), which commemorates the beginning of the French Revolution.
 This was a stupid mistake from our part, but since we made it we are sure that are others would do the same, so take our warning and don’t expect it!

-What actually happened was a 5-minute light show projected onto the arc de triomphe which you can watch here:
+What actually happened was a 5-minute light show projected onto the arc de triomphe.

 This was a massive disappointment for us, not only did we not have any show to see at the Eiffel Tower, but the replacement was what could be politely referred to as “vanilla”.
 It was neither good, nor bad.
 Okay in the moment and then instantly forgotten.